What is the Trade Register?

-The Companies Register is a public list that includes all the statutory details of companies and certain individuals.
-The register and the information entered in it are freely accessible and serve to obtain transparent information about business entities.
+The Commercial Register (sometimes called the Companies Register) is a public list that includes all the statutory details of companies and certain natural persons.
+The Commercial Register and the information entered in it are freely accessible and serve to obtain transparent information about business entities.

 It can be useful, for example, when you are about to start a business relationship with a company and would like to do a little checking, when you want to apply for a business/corporate bank account as a business entity, or when you want to check who can act for the company.